MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyExternalIdentityPolicy.md

 # Get-MgBetaPolicyExternalIdentityPolicy

 ## SYNOPSIS
-Read the properties and relationships of the tenant-wide externalIdentitiesPolicy object that controls whether external users can leave a Microsoft Entra tenant via self-service controls.
+Represents the tenant-wide policy that controls whether guests can leave a Microsoft Entra tenant via self-service controls.

 ## SYNTAX